Chicago No-Notice Exercise

-ORISE takes training to a higher standard during Chicago No-Notice Exercise
+ORISE takes training to a higher standard during week-long emergency preparedness training event

-This event was the culmination of several months of planning by a team of representatives from the U.S. Department of Energy (DOE) Headquarters, ORISE, RAP Region 5, SRT, Joint Technical Operations Team (JTOT), the U.S. Department of Homeland Security (DHS) Domestic Nuclear Detection Office (DNDO), Chicago FBI and CST.
+This event was the culmination of several months of planning by a team of representatives from the U.S. Department of Energy (DOE) Headquarters, ORISE, RAP Region 5, SRT, Joint Technical Operations Team, the U.S. Department of Homeland Security Domestic Nuclear Detection Office, Chicago FBI and CST.
 In addition, RAP partners within the Chicago area provided multiple search sites, including airports, rail yards, high rise buildings, large arenas and convention centers.

 The second portion of the event consisted of a 36-hour, full-scale training opportunity.
 Throughout this part of the training event, RAP and CST were integrated into search teams that emphasized collaboration and interoperability.
 While teams were deployed to numerous partner sites throughout the city to continue refining their skills, back at Argonne National Laboratory, ORISE and other personnel were assisting, both as coaches and players, with effective management of a radiological search scenario using the ICS structure at the command post.
 This use of ICS gave federal partners an opportunity to hone their management, planning and operational skills.